 Best practices for configuration management tools

 Every organisation has different needs and requirements depending on what they need to manage within the system.
-However, there are some best practices that can be used as general guidelines for any configuration management software or tool:
+However, some best practices can be used as general guidelines for any configuration management software or tool:

 1. Back up your data regularly, just in case something goes wrong during the process!
 Make sure you always have a backup of your current system before making any updates or adding new configurations.
-This will help you avoid losing any data in the event that something goes wrong.
+This will help you avoid losing any data if something goes wrong.

-2. Utilise automation where possible to speed up processes and reduce manual workloads!
-Automation makes it easy for teams to implement changes without having to do things manually, which can be time-consuming and extremely tedious.
+2. Utilise automation to speed up processes and reduce manual workloads!
+Automation makes it easy for teams to implement changes without doing things manually, which can be time-consuming and highly tedious.

 4. Use best practices for your organisation’s specific needs!
 Every organisation has different requirements depending on what they need within the system.
-Make sure you know your requirements and follow the best practices accordingly to avoid any difficulties along the way.
+Make sure you know your requirements and follow the best practices accordingly to avoid any difficulties.

 5. Keep up with updates!
-It’s necessary to always stay on top of software configuration management tools that are available for teams, as new ones come out every day that provide more features than before.
-This will ensure you’re taking advantage of the latest and greatest software configuration management tools on the market.
+It’s necessary to always stay on top of software configuration management tools available for teams, as new ones come out every day that provide more features than before.
+This will ensure you’re taking advantage of the latest and greatest software configuration management tools.

 6. Remember to keep things organised!
 Keeping your system well structured will help avoid problems with version control, duplicate efforts or any other challenges that may arise during implementation.
-Make sure everything is kept in place for easy access and troubleshooting when necessary.
+Ensure everything is held in place for easy access and troubleshooting when necessary.

 7. Utilise automation wherever possible to avoid manual work and reduce the risk of errors!
-Automation makes it easy for teams to implement changes without having to do things manually, which can be time-consuming and extremely tedious.
+Automation makes it easy for teams to implement changes without doing things manually, which can be time-consuming and highly tedious.

 How much does configuration management cost?

 The cost of configuration management software and tools varies depending on the features included.
-The more advanced a tool is, typically means it will be quite expensive to use or implement into an organisation’s workflow.
-However, there are free options available that may not provide as many features but can still prove useful for teams who want to get started with configuration management.
+The more advanced a tool is, it will be pretty expensive to use or implement into an organisation’s workflow.
+However, there are free options available that may not provide as many features but can still be helpful for teams who want to get started with configuration management.

 What is the future of configuration management?

-When it comes to the future of configuration management, there are a number of things teams can expect.
+When it comes to the future of configuration management, there are several things teams can expect.
 Some organisations have already started implementing software configuration management tools into their workflow, and they’ve seen many benefits through this process.
 As time goes on, more organisations will follow suit in hopes that these benefits will continue!
-Here are some key points for what’s to come:
+Here are some critical points for what’s to come:

 1. More choice when it comes to options!

 As organisations continue implementing software configuration management, the number of tools available will only increase.
-This means teams can expect more choices than ever before in terms of what type of features they want to use and how much automation should be implemented – making things easier for everyone involved.
+This means teams can expect more choices than ever before regarding what type of features they want to use and how much automation should be implemented – making things easier for everyone involved.

 2. More updates and bug fixes!

-Because software configuration management tools are being developed at a faster pace, organisations can expect to have more updates made available for them as time goes on.
-These will help fix any bugs or malware issues that may arise so teams don’t need to worry about things going wrong in their workflow.
+Because software configuration management tools are being developed faster, organisations can expect to have more updates made available for them as time goes on.
+These will help fix bugs or malware issues, so teams don’t need to worry about things going wrong in their workflow.

 3. More security features!

-As technology advances, cyber security will continue to be a top priority for software configuration management tools.
-This means that new features and updates will come out on a more regular basis with this goal in mind.
+Cyber security will continue to be a top priority for software configuration management tools as technology advances.
+This means that new features and updates will come out more regularly with this goal in mind.

 4. More self-service options!

-Self-service is already being seen as an option within some organisations today, which helps provide teams with the ability to make changes to their configuration management system when necessary.
-This provides a lot of flexibility and ensures teams don’t need to wait around for someone else if they want something changed or added!
+Self-service is already being seen as an option within some organisations today, which helps provide teams with the ability to make changes to their configuration management system.
+This provides flexibility and ensures teams don’t need to wait around for someone else if they want something changed or added!

 5. More automation options are available!

-Automation will continue to be an important feature within software configuration management tools, which means it’s more likely you’ll see this option is made available in the future.
-This allows teams to work a little more efficiently and avoid doing things manually, which can be extremely time-consuming!
+Automation will continue to be an essential feature within software configuration management tools, which means you’ll likely see this option made available in the future.
+This allows teams to work a little more efficiently and avoid doing things manually, which can be highly time-consuming!